 - Learn and evaluate how living organisms inform understanding of skin disease and repair

-- Describe innovations in sequencing and single-cell analysis
+- Describe innovations in sequencing and spatial transcriptomics

 - Recognise the impact of genetic diagnosis for skin disease and therapy development